 CoDesignS ESD Toolkit identified three pillars for work with teachers and mentors:

 - Key Competencies for Sustainability that are relevant to all Sustainable Development Goals (SDGs) (UNESCO, 2017) and have been classified under: Ways of Thinking, Ways of Practicing and Ways of Being in the recent ESD guidelines published by the QAA and Advance HE (2021).

 - Specific Learning Objectives for the SDGs targeting the cognitive, socio-emotional and cognitive domains to engage students in a transformative educational experience (Sipos et al., 2008; Cotton & Winter, 2010).

-The teams will consist of at least one academic, one student and one learning designer or educational developer from the same institution.
-A maximum of 20 teams (10 Spanish-speaking and 10 English-speaking) of university professors and technicians (up to three people each) may participate in the Bootcamp.
+The teams will consist of at least one academic, one student and one learningdesigner or educational developer from the same institution (10 Spanish-speaking and 10 English-speaking) composed of university professors and technicians (up to three people each).
 Teams will have specific training in Spanish and English through an online course available on the Campus IESALC training platform.
 With a three-month mentor’s guidance, they will develop their activities using the CoDesignS ESD Toolkit.
 They will strengthen strategies to promote the active learning of their students through transformative pedagogies aimed at promoting a model of Education for Sustainable Development.

 When will the call to apply to the Bootcamp be available?

 The call to apply to the Bootcamp 2023 will be available in this section until Monday 18 September 2023 – 17:00h (GMT).

 1.3 Lead Learning Designer or Educational Developer.